Pinterest tag Signs Your Period is Coming: Spot the Early Symptoms | Rael

 The Solution

 Exercise is also a great way to elevate your mood, release endorphins, and help you feel better.
-As a bonus, it will also help flush out toxins, fight against bloating, and help ease period cramps, all of which also boost your mood.
+As a bonus, it will also support circulation, help manage bloating, and promote overall comfort, all of which also boost your mood.

 6. Discharge